launchdarkly/sdk-test-harness/docs/running.md

 * `-record-failures` - record failed test IDs to the given file.
 Recorded tests can be skipped by the next run of the harness via `-skip-from`.
 * `-skip-from` - skips any test IDs recorded in the specified file.
 May be used in conjunction with `-record-failures`
+* `-status-timeout` - how many seconds to attempt to query to the test service before failing

 For `-run`, `-skip`, and tests referenced via `-skip-from`, the rules for pattern matching are as follows: